What is an IP address

 The 2001:aa0c:ad12:0000:0000:7ae2:324a is an example of a IPv6 IP address.

 Take note IPv6 is case insensitive.
 Thus, letters can either be small or capital letters.
 For instance, a and A or e and E, are same.

 Thus, we can write above IP address as 2001:AA0C:AD12:0000:0000:7AE2:324A.
 Or any other combination of letters.

 IPv4 IP Address Numbers

-IPV6 numerous IP address has finally made the dream of the Internet of Things (IoT) that will connect both home and industrial gadgets to the internet.
+IPV6 numerous IP address has finally made the dream of the Internet of Things (IoT) possible. that will connect both home and industrial gadgets to the internet.

 An IP address is a unique set of numbers that connects devices to the internet.
-IPv4 and IPv6 are two types of the internet address.
+IPv4 and IPv6 are two types of internet address.

 An example of IPV4 address is 192.168.1.1 while 2001:AA0C:AD12:0000:0000:7AE2:324A is an example of IPv6 IP address.